depixusgenome/trackanalysis/doc/CycleApp/peaks.rst

 * `Events per cycle` is the number of events per cycle on all peaks together, notwithstanding the baseline peak.
 It's an indicator of the number of cycles *wasted* for lack of any blockings occurring.
+* `Baseline (µm)` is the position of the peak expected to be the baseline.
+The latter is the peak closest to the median altitude of the bead at phase 1, with at least a 10% hybridisation rate.
+If listed (add a '0') with the list of oligos, this peak will be used to better estimate the bias.
+* `Singlestrand (µm)` is the position of the peak expected to be the single-strand peak.
+The latter is estimated as the highest peak such that phase 4 ends without any break.
+If listed (add a '$') with the list of oligos, this peak will be used to better estimate the bias.
 * `Downtime φ₅ (s)` is the average time remaining in a cycle after all blockings notwithstanding the baseline peak are done.
 It's an indicator of the amount of time *wasted* for lack of any blockings occurring.